P00L/cloud-phoenix-kata/README.md

 - source code will be on CodeCommit
 - container DB_CONNECTION_STRING environment variable will be stored as plain text, in future release it's recommended to use Secret Manager service to manage secret and retrieve directly from code
+- GET /generatecert and GET /crash will be considered a fault and traffic will not be forwarded to the ECS cluster

 ## Environment set-up